caellach/SIT_RemotePlugins/client/README.md

 * Do the usual build things, nothing complicated.
 * Copy `bin/{BuildConfiguration}/RemotePlugins.dll` to your modded EFT install `EFT/BepInEx/patchers/`

+## Installing

+* From the zipped release, the client files are in the `BepInEx` directory.
+Ensure that `RemotePlugins.dll` ends up in `<ModdedEFTFolder/BepInEx/patchers`.

 ## Usage

 * No other action should be necessary